 Accounting Program Sneak Peek

-Virginia Tech secured the 25th place in the 2013 PAR survey top of large institutions offering undergraduate accounting programs thanks to its demanding and competitive Accounting Option.
+Virginia Tech secured the 25th place in the 2013 PAR survey top of large institutions offering undergraduate accounting programs.
+This is largely thanks to its demanding and competitive Accounting Option.

-The program prepares undergraduates for a challenging career in public accountancy or business, broadening their communication, teamwork and leadership skills alongside technical competence.
+The program prepares undergraduates for a challenging career in public accountancy or business.
+They do this by broadening their communication, teamwork and leadership skills alongside technical competence.

 At the graduate level, the Pamplin College of Business at Virginia Tech offers a Master of Accounting and Information Systems that allows students to specialize in audit, financial services, information systems or tax.
 Students who wish to sit for the CPA exam can take a 152-hour program leading to both the Bachelor and the Master’s degree in accounting.